xiamaz/ipuma/docs/mhm_guide.md

 all of them.
 This setting allows a user to run MHM2 on a subset of available processors, which may be desirable if running on a server that is running other applications.

+**`--trace-dir STRING`**

+Set the name of the directory for collecting communication traces of program execution.
+When run with a build of the form `Debug` or
+`RelWithDebInfo`, this will produce 2 files per node, each containing the trace for that process.
+For more about what data are collected, consult the [GASNet documentation](https://gasnet.lbl.gov/dist-ex/README), in particular, the section about GASNet tracing and statistical collection.
+The `--trace-dir` option sets the trace mask as a set of useful and sensible defaults, i.e. setting the GASNet environment variable: `GASNET_TRACEMASK="GPWBNIH"`.
+This can be overriden by explicitly setting that environment variable.

+**`--stats-dir STRING`**

+Set the name of the directory for collecting communication statistics of program execution.
+When run with a build of the form `Debug` or
+`RelWithDebInfo`, this will produce 2 files per node, each containing the trace for that process.
+For more about what data are collected, consult the [GASNet documentation](https://gasnet.lbl.gov/dist-ex/README), in particular, the section about GASNet tracing and statistical collection.